 When it comes to network simulators and emulators, everyone has their favorite.
 In this article, I will be discussing the Graphical Network Simulator (GNS3).
-In subsequent articles, I will be discussing other simulators and emulators listed belo
+See how to install GNS3 on macOS.
+In subsequent articles, I will be discussing other simulators and emulators listed below.

 – Packet Tracer